• Skip to primary navigation

 Although there are a few steps to the recipe, fish tacos are pretty easy to make.
 Since the fish cooks quickly it is best to get everything prepped before you even start on the fish.

-3. Heat the oil in a skillet and rub the fish down with the seasoning blend: cumin, salt, pepper, garlic powder, paprika, and onion powder.
-If you're using a cast iron skillet, start heating at low heat for a few minutes before raising the heat to medium-high since cast iron needs to be warmed up slowly. seared fish broken up in a black skillet
+3. Heat skillet, add oil and rub the fish down with seasoning.
+If you’re using a cast iron skillet, start heating at low heat for a few minutes before raising the heat to medium-high since cast iron needs to be warmed up slowly.

 4. Sear the fish on one side for 4-5 minutes. then flip and cook on the other side.
 Break the fish up in to small pieces and squeeze lime over the top.
-Make sure not to overcook the fish!

 5. And the best step of all, serve with all of the fixings and enjoy!